-Mildred Elley is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award certificates, and diplomas.
+Mildred Elley is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award certificates and diplomas.
 The Accrediting Bureau of Health Education Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
 Inquiries may be directed to:

-Accrediting Bureau of Health Education Schools 7777 Leesburg Pike, Suite 314 N. Falls Church, VA 22043 (703) 917-4109 www.abhes.org
+Accrediting Bureau of Health Education Schools 6116 Executive Blvd, Suite 730 North Bethesda, MD 20852 (301) 291-7550 www.abhes.org

-The institution has options for both on-ground and hybrid modalities for its Clinical Medical Assistant, Business Technologies Specialist, and Medical Office Assistant Programs.
+The institution has options for both on-ground and hybrid learning for its Clinical Medical Assistant, Business Technologies Specialist, and Medical Office Assistant Programs.
 The hybrid learning model allows for a portion of the course to be offered on-ground and a portion of the course to be offered online.
-The breakdown is provided on the course syllabi for each programs' courses.
-Online instruction occurs synchronously during scheduled meetings via Microsoft Teams.
+The breakdown is provided on the course syllabi for each program's courses.
+Online instruction occurs synchronously (live instruction) during scheduled meetings via Microsoft Teams.
 Students have access to Microsoft 365 products once enrolled in the institution.
-The institution also utilizes the online learning platform, Moodle, which houses instructional documents, course syllabi, assignments and other relevant course materials.
-Students utilize Moodle for asynchronous instructional activities.
+The institution also utilizes the online learning platform, Moodle, which houses instructional documents, course syllabi, assignments, and other relevant course materials.
+Students utilize Moodle for asynchronous (outside of scheduled class time) instructional activities.